duff/vim-scratch/README.md

 current buffer has unsaved modifications, then the scratch buffer will be opened in a new window

-User options
+User Options
 ------------

-By default, when you close the scratch buffer window, the buffer will retain the contents.
-You can again edit the scratch buffer by opening it using one of the above commands.
-There is no need to save the scatch buffer.
-This plugin also can be configured to delete the scratch buffer when it is closed.
+The default is to set the scratch buffer as hidden when closed.
+If you open the scratch buffer again before you close vim, the contents of the buffer will still be there.
+If you like the buffer to be deleted upon closing it, add the following to your .vimrc :

-      let g:scratch_bufclose = 2
+    let g:scratch_persistent = 0

-When you quit/exit Vim, the contents of the scratch buffer will be lost.
+If you want the scratch buffer to be preserved between sessions:
-You will not be prompted to save the contents of the modified scratch buffer.

-You can have only one scratch buffer open in a single Vim instance.
-When this plugin is used in one of the two windowed modes (:Scratch or :Sscratch), if the current buffer has unsaved modifications, then the scratch buffer will be opened in a new window.
+    let g:scratch_persistent = 2

+By default, the name of the scratch file is "__Scratch__".
+You may set your own scratch file name by adding the following to your .vimrc :

+    let g:scratch_filename = "~/.vim/scratch_file"

+this filename is also the one used to save information between sessions.

+You can set the height and the width for Sscratch/Vscratch with:

+    let g:scratch_height = 20
+    let g:scratch_width = 100